 That a date can mean so much to your credit score is amazing, but it does.
 When the Credit Monkey evaluates a credit report, one of the first things he looks at is a debt’s DLA.
 Knowing how old the debt is determines how he proceeds with rehabbing that individuals credit.

 Do you know how old your debt is?
-Now you know how to find out.
+Now you know how and why to find out.